CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 What are some problems that I would have with sharing my data with everyone?

-1. Some of the information that I have is public (for example, peoples names) whilst other information I have is private (for example, email addresses).
-I want to make sure that I only ever give developers access to peoples names but never to their email addresses - otherwise they could send them spam email.
+1. Some of the information that I have is public (for example, people's names) whilst other information I have is private (for example, email addresses).
+I want to make sure that I only ever give developers access to people's names but never to their email addresses - otherwise they could send them spam email.
 2. I want to make sure that when developers ask for my data I can control who has access to it.
-I like that my users data is being used to make their lives better but I don't like it when companies try to sell them new stuff they don't need.
+I like that my users' data is being used to make their lives better but I don't like it when companies try to sell them new stuff they don't need.
-3. Some developers might want to change some of the users details on my social network and this would get very messy quickly if people where allowed to change whatever they wanted
+3. Some developers might want to change some of the users' details on my social network and this would get very messy quickly if people where allowed to change whatever they wanted.

-An API is a special type of program what acts as a **gatekeeper** to all of this information.
+An API is a special type of program that acts as a **gatekeeper** to all of this information.
 Having an API means that I can control which information is shared about my users and who it is shared with.
 Perfect!

 #### Types of APIs